The 20 Best Baller-Gerold Syndrome Doctors Near Me in Durham, NC

 Offers Telehealth

 I have loved children for as long as I can remember.
 I knew I wanted to work with them from the time I was about 12 years old, and have been living my dream for the past 15 years.
 I have also enjoyed every minute of being a mom to my two beautiful daughters, and now that I am back at Duke I am not just fortunate to be part of this awe inspiring organization, but I also get to be close to my family; an added blessing.
 My husband, children and I recently moved from Chicago, IL to beautiful North Carolina.
 I am now part of the amazingly talented Pediatric Plastic Surgery team, and am very much looking forward to establishing myself as a valuable provider and resource for our patients and their families.
 Ms. Fernandez is rated as an Advanced provider by MediFind in the treatment of Baller-Gerold Syndrome.
-Her top areas of expertise are Baller-Gerold Syndrome and Hypoplasia of the Tibia with Polydactyly.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Baller-Gerold Syndrome and Hypoplasia of the Tibia with Polydactyly.
+Ms. Fernandez is board certified in Pediatric Nursing Certification Board.

 Experienced in Baller-Gerold Syndrome